svikashk/incremental-development/README.md

 1. Before watching the tutorial video (aim to have this finished on Tuesday):
    - **Backlog**: Study the finished website as a group to come up with your backlog and priorities.
 You won't need to look at the actual code for this step, backlogs are all about what the user sees!
+   - **Wireframe**: Study the finished website as a group, comparing it to the backlog you wrote.
+How would you simplify the website into a wireframe?
    - **Development Strategy**: Study the finished code as a group.
 What code did Mr. Traversy write for each step? how would you break that code into different tasks?
    - **Project Board**: Convert your Development Strategy into issues and a project board in your group repo.
 2. While studying the tutorial individually, each group member can assign themselves tasks from the project board to practice the HTML & CSS they are learning in the tutorial.